You may have noticed your puppy breathing fast while he sleeps. It may have caused you some concerns.

 Additionally, a puppy breathing fast may be the effect of his activities before sleeping.

-Puppies tend to breathe rapidly during their sleep when your pups are tired from playing the whole afternoon or after taking a walk.
+Puppies tend to breathe rapidly during their sleep when they are tired from playing the whole afternoon or after taking a walk.

 When Should I Be Alarmed?